 These crops are grown specifically to be burnt as fuels to generate heat and power as well as organic waste in the form of biodegradable materials, garbage, compost, animal manure and other waste products which can be converted into usable energy.
 Bioenergy is the energy derived from the Biomass (organic matter) which is sustainable as new crops and forests can be grown to replace those that have been harvested.

 Geothermal is an alternative energy source that uses the natural buried heat from within the Earth’s core.
 Geothermal energy makes use of the enormous amount of energy stored as heat in the water deep below the Earth’s surface with the most prominent and visual example of this coming from “Geysers” and “Hot Springs” ejecting large columns of very hot water, steam and gases high up into the air.
 Water heated by underground magmatic activity is pumped to the surface and used to generate electricity or to heat buildings using geothermal heat pumps.

 Alternative Energy Sources Summary

-We have seen that the sun’s energy can be used to create other forms of energy.
-Some of these alternative fuel sources above are not new.
 For centuries people have harnessed the power of running water in rivers and streams for a variety of needs, particularly for farming and transport.
 Water wheels and windmills have been used for many thousands of years to grind corn and husks to make flour for bread and a variety of different foods.
 Even passive solar energy was used to warm homes and dry clothes.